matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 topic: Food
 ---
-If you follow me on [Facebook](https://www.facebook.com/matthew.persico) you may be wondering what's up with all the [Strava](https://www.facebook.com/1538859698/posts/pfbid0pG3fRH6v1oDaV4xmRATfz8WusqQHhRxSMS5jwdp2tB42BNi1LzUEZ2DK9nD7dfRsl/?d=n) posts?
+If you follow me on [Facebook](https://www.facebook.com/matthew.persico) you may be wondering, "What's up with all the [Strava](https://www.facebook.com/1538859698/posts/pfbid0pG3fRH6v1oDaV4xmRATfz8WusqQHhRxSMS5jwdp2tB42BNi1LzUEZ2DK9nD7dfRsl/?d=n) posts?"
 Well, it all comes down to three little numbers.

 2